Soil Texture Prediction with Bayesian Generalized Additive Models for Spatial Compositional Data: The simplex and its geometry

-Among the various ways to define orthonormal bases in $\mathcal{S}^D$, the most popular due to its interpretability are those bases linked to a sequential binary partition (SBP) of the compositional vector \citep{egozcue2005,pawlowsky2011}.
-The main appeal of such bases is that they are easily interpreted in terms of grouped parts of the composition.
-The Cartesian coordinates of a composition in such a basis are called balances.
+{Different choices of orthonormal bases in $S^D$ lead to alternative ilr representations, which are related through orthogonal transformations in $\mathbb{R}^{D-1}$.
+Consequently, the methodology developed in this work is invariant to the particular choice of ilr transformation.}

-In this work, we focus on a particular SBP obtained by \cite{Egozcue2003} using the Gram-Schmidt procedure, easily computed through the R-package \texttt{compositions} \citep{gerald2021}.
-In particular, the basis elements $e_d$, $d = 1, \ldots, D-1$, are defined as follows,
+{Among the various ways to define orthonormal bases in $S^D$, those linked to a sequential binary partition (SBP) are particularly popular due to their interpretability \cite{egozcue2005,pawlowsky2011}.
+Their main appeal lies in the fact that they allow compositions to be expressed in terms of grouped parts.
+The Cartesian coordinates of a composition in such a basis are known as balances.
+For concreteness, we adopt the ilr coordinates as computed by default in the R package \texttt{compositions} \citep{gerald2021,boogaart2013}, originally proposed by \citet{Egozcue2003}.
+The corresponding basis elements $e_d$, $d = 1, \ldots, D-1$, are given by